Updated June 8, 2023

 - AGAINST () accepts a string that is to be searched.
-It also includes a modifier which specifies the kind of search to execute and this is optional type.
+It also includes a modifier specifying the kind of search to execute, an optional type.

-The word to be searched should have minimum length of:
+The word to be searched should have a minimum length of:

 - 3 characters for search indexes in InnoDB